spandanb/learndb-py/tasks.md

 - select statement
   - in addition to cursor iteration; select will have conditions and an optimizer
-  - how to read results?
-    - simple: return materialized result set
-    - complex: use generator object to avoid materializing entire result set
   - what is interface for select
     - user executes select and is returned a pipe object
-- name resolution
-  - many vm methods operate directly on parsed tokens
-  - a separate name resolution phase should check whether identifier map to any objects, and if create a mapping, which is useable vm operates
-  - this checks whether names are valid and defined
-  - this could vm methods

 ## User API
  - in addition to LearnDB do I want to support:
  - cursor?